TLDart/nondLib/README.md

 ## How to cite

-Duarte M. Dias, Alexandre D. Jesus, Luís Paquete, A software library for archiving nondominated points, 2021 (unpublished)
+Duarte M. Dias, Alexandre D. Jesus, Luís Paquete, A software library for archiving nondominated points, GECCO 2021 (to appear).